-The Company has an Employee Share Option Plan (ESOP) which was approved by shareholders at the 2014 AGM.
+The Company has an Employee Share Option Plan (ESOP) which was approved by Shareholders at the 2014 AGM.
 A summary of the terms of ESOP is set out in Annexure A to Alara's Notice of AGM and Explanatory Statement announced on ASX on 2 October 2014.

-Company policy requires Director and employee option holders not to enter into transactions in associated products which limit the economic risk of holding unvested options.
-Also, under the Company's Securities Trading Policy, a Director or employee option-holders may not:
+The Company's policy is to require Director and employee option holders not to enter into transactions in associated products which limit the economic risk of holding unvested options.
+Also, under the Company's Securities Trading Policy, Director and employee option-holders may not: